 Adding appointments is quick, though there's no natural language processing.
 This app uses your local Android calendars, meaning it can sync with Google Calendar if you want.
 Overall, aCalendar is worth checking out, particularly if you like customizing the way things look and feel.

 DigiCal, more than any alternative Android calendar, feels friendly.
-The text is large and crisp by default, weather forecasts show up on every day, and everything is easy to figure out.
+The text is large and crisp by default, weather forecasts show up for three days, and everything is easy to figure out.
 But being friendly doesn't mean DigiCal isn't customizable.
-Dig through the settings and you'll find ways to change the color scheme, the font, and more.
+Dig through the settings, and you'll find ways to change the color scheme, the font, and more.

 DigiCal price: Free with ads, which only show up after seven days of use.
 A $5 in-app purchase removes those ads and offers a few other features, including customizing widgets and font sizes.

-Best Android calendar app for coordinating with family and friends
+Best Android calendar app for a combination calendar and to-do list

 Any.do (Android, iPhone, Web)

 It's an interesting idea, and it's backed up by a clean and functional calendar.
-There's a simple agenda view with the week above it, or you can tap an arrow to see the month.
+There's a simple agenda view with the week above it by default, or you can use the traditional day, three-day, or week views.
 Scrolling through days is quick.
 Adding events is also quick, although there's no natural language processing.
 Native notifications let you know about any upcoming appointments, and there's also a widget you can use to see your calendar appointments or your tasks.
 Any.do uses the Android calendar backend, meaning syncing is handled via Google Calendar.

-This is a to do list app, first and foremost, but it offers a clean and functional calendar that makes it easy to plan your day.
+This is a to-do list app, first and foremost, but it offers a clean and functional calendar that makes it easy to plan your day.
+And you can automate it by connecting Any.do to Zapier, so you can spend less time in your calendar.

-Any.do price: Free.
-From $2.99/month for the Pro version, which offers custom themes and recurring tasks in the to do list.
+Any.do price: Free; from $3/month for the Pro version, which offers custom themes and recurring tasks in the to-do list.

 Business Calendar 2 (Android)

 Adding events is quick.
-A time selection sidebar lets you tap-and-drag to set the time and date instead of tapping a bunch of dialog boxes.
-You can also use your voice, combined with natural language processing, to add events by speaking out loud.
+You can use your voice, combined with natural language processing, to add events by speaking out loud.
 It works quite well, parsing sentences like "Hiking tomorrow from 9 to 12" into an appropriate calendar appointment.

 There's a plethora of customization options.
 You can customize the color scheme, for example.
 You can change the default settings for new events, allowing you to choose default calendars, lengths, and notification settings.
 You can tweak how all of the individual views look and behave.
 Overall, this is a sturdy calendar app with a lot to offer, particularly for those willing to do a little digging in the options.

-Business Calendar price: Free with ads. $7 for the Pro version, which adds weather forecasts and more advanced widgets.
+Business Calendar price: Free with ads; $7.99 for the Pro version, which adds weather forecasts and more advanced widgets.